🧬

 Are they prone to health issues?

-Like many large breeds, they can be susceptible to hip dysplasia and bloat, so responsible breeding is essential.
+Like many large breeds, they can be susceptible to hip dysplasia, bloat, and certain eye conditions, making health testing essential.

 View Official FCI Standard